estudioChispa/100-days-of-code/r1-log.md

 ### R1D6
 iOS and Swift.
 Today’s topic: Auto Layout.
 Trouble with a scroll view not working as expected led to a tutorial or two.

+### R1D7
+iOS and Swift.
+Working on adding search to my app and rethinking data structure.